youliangtan/edgeml/README.md

 This supports distributed datastore, and enable multiple clients to send data to server.
 The server can then publish the new network to all clients.

-*Multi-client to call trainer compute. client can call the `upate` method. `publish_network` method can also be used to publish network to all clients. `get_data` method can be used to get cached data from clients.*
+*Clients can keep their own instance of their datastore, can call the `update()` method to provide the latest datastore update to the trainer server.
+Trainer can have its own instance of the datastore, retrieve the data and provide the trained network to client via `publish_network()` method*

 ```mermaid
 graph LR